Pushing the Senate to Pass the Congressional Accountability Reform Act (CAA)

 As of May 2nd, 43 members of the Senate had not yet supported a measure to address sexual harassment reform in Congress.
 Using our online action tool, our supporters tweeted at Senate Leadership & the 43 remaining members of the Senate to support #CAANow.
 Through this advocacy, we helped make clear that ending workplace sexual harassment shouldn't be seen as a partisan issue.

-After over three months of stalled negotiations, Purple Campaign President Ally Coll Steele discussed her own sexual harassment experience on national television, urging Congress to make things better for the next generation of women.
+After over three months of stalled negotiations, Purple Campaign President Ally Coll discussed her own sexual harassment experience on national television, urging Congress to make things better for the next generation of women.
 Watch the full video here.

-step five: asking Senate majority Leader McConnell to bring the CAA up for a vote
+Step Five: Asking Senate Majority Leader McConnell to Bring the CAA Up for a Vote

 When 100 days had passed since the House unanimously passed the CAA and the Senate still failed to act, we asked our supporters to tweet at Senate Majority Leader Mitch McConnell to urge him to take swift action on bringing the CAA up for a vote.

-the result: the senate passes the CAA, but the fight for reform continues
+STEP 6: The result: the senate passes the CAA, but the fight for reform continues

 The State of Our Union